Lightstreamer/Lightstreamer-example-MarketDepth-client-javascript/README.md

 ## Lightstreamer Compatibility Notes

-* Compatible with Lightstreamer JavaScript Client library version 6.2 or newer (installation instructions for version 8.0 or newer).
+* Compatible with Lightstreamer SDK for Web Clients version 9.0.0 or newer.
+* For a version of this example compatible with Lightstreamer SDK for Web Clients version 6.2 to 8.0, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-MarketDepth-client-javascript/releases/tag/last_without_order_response).